maros/Zway-Rain/README.md

 Will be called whenever rain starts.

-# Events

-## rain.start, rain.stop
+## rain.stop

-Emits an event when rain start or stop is detected
+Emits when the rain stops and the optional timeout period has passed

 ## security.rain.alarm